 - Secure and lock the lid.
 Press the Steam button.
 The default setting is pre-programmed to set the pot to cook at Low pressure for 10 minutes.
 If you press the Steam button again, you can adjust the mode from Normal to Less or More.

 - Less mode – 3 minutes at Low pressure – use for steaming vegetables like broccoli, Brussels sprouts, carrots, peas, snow peas, bok choy, asparagus and so on.
 Also great for steaming fruit like apples, pears, peaches, apricots and plums.
 This mode is also a good setting for cooking fresh shrimp.
-Do not use for root vegetables like beets, sweet potatoes or white potatoes as take longer to cook.
+Do not use root vegetables like beets, sweet potatoes or white potatoes as take longer to cook.

 - Normal mode – 10 minutes at Low pressure – use for steaming fresh fish like salmon or white fish fillets, fresh clams and mussels, and for cooking frozen shrimp; dumplings can also be steamed using this setting mode – use 10 minutes for frozen and reduce the time to 7 minutes for freshly-made or defrosted dumplings/potstickers.

 - More mode – 15 minutes at Low pressure – use for steamed sliced or cubed butternut squash, new baby potatoes, cubed beets.
 You can also use it to steam sliced chicken breast.
-For whole chicken breast, you will need to manually increase the time to 20 minutes.
+For the whole chicken breast, you will need to manually increase the time to 20 minutes.
 You can also steam condensed milk into caramel but you will need to increase the time to 40 minutes.

 INSTANT POT SLOW COOK SETTING